datajoint/datajoint-docs/src/elements/elements.md

 DataJoint Elements provides an efficient approach for neuroscience labs to create and manage _scientific data workflows_: the complex multi-step methods for data collection, preparation, processing, analysis, and modeling that researchers must perform in the course of an experimental study.
-The work is derived from the developments in leading neuroscience projects and uses the [DataJoint API](/core) for defining, deploying, and sharing their data workflows.
+This work is derived from the developments in leading neuroscience projects and uses the [DataJoint API](/core) for defining, deploying, and sharing their data workflows.